Project Story Project Story

 Opening the way to the Oceans

-This project is a pioneering one in the offshore oil and gas industry for constructing the world's first floating LNG to develop the deep water gas fields of 1,000 meters depth, and also has an extremely high degree of difficulty from technical standpoints.
+This project is a pioneering endeavor in the offshore oil and gas industry, aimed at constructing the world’s first floating LNG facility to develop deep-water gas fields at a depth of 1,000 meters.
+It presents an extremely high degree of technical difficulty.

-JGC reviewed the design flow from scratch and developed a new design approach of the floating LNG, "Plant Layout Oriented Engineering", having the concept of one-team composing of multi discipline engineers, of which the key concept is to share all discipline information concerning the plant layout with timely manner.
-The information includes not only final discipline design/engineering results but also each discipline work status and/or potential change of the design.
-The approach has worked effectively and resulted in the optimization of the design/engineering sequence and in the engineering completion of about half a year faster than onshore LNG EPC projects.
+JGC reviewed the design flow from scratch and developed a new design approach for the floating LNG, called "Plant Layout Oriented Engineering."
+This approach involves a one-team concept composed of multiple engineers from different disciplines, with the key idea being to share all discipline information concerning the plant layout in a timely manner.
+The information includes not only final discipline design/engineering results but also each discipline’s work status and potential design changes.
+This approach has worked effectively, resulting in the optimization of the design/engineering sequence and the completion of engineering about half a year faster than that achieved for onshore LNG EPC projects.

 3